frictionlessdata/website/site/tooling/application/README.md

 ## Application

 > A new generation Frictionless Application is work-in-progress.
-At the moment, this section is an overview of the existing Frictionless graphical interfaces.
+At the moment, this section is an overview the existing graphical interfaces to work with Frictionless.

 ## Browser Tools